Karl Stumpp: Involvement in Nazi Ethnographical Programmes

-After the Second World War, Stumpp was a high school teacher in Tübingen until 1957.
-He also served as editor of Volk auf dem Weg [People on the way] the organ of Association of Germans from Russia.

 Post-war life

 Stumpp escaped any repercussions for his involvement in the apparatus of the Nazi-occupation of Ukraine during World War II.

-In the post-war period, he returned to teaching and resumed his earlier studies on the subject of the Russian Germans, making expert contributions to the Association of Germans from Russia (the Landsmannschaft der Deutschen aus Russland, which might be literally translated as the "Cultural Association of Germans from Russia") until his death in Stuttgart on 20 January 1982.
+In the post-war period, he returned to teaching as a high school teacher in Tübingen until 1957 and resumed his earlier studies on the subject of the Russian Germans, making expert contributions as editor of Volk auf dem Weg [People on the way], the organ of the Association of Germans from Russia (the Landsmannschaft der Deutschen aus Russland, which might be literally translated as the "Cultural Association of Germans from Russia") until his death in Stuttgart on 20 January 1982.